optimize-matter/piano-analytics-s2s/README.md

 > Disclaimer : this repository is expected to be used by power user of both sGTM and GTM.
 >
-> Moreso, the templates and their content will be in French as per specified by the platform.
+> Moreso, the templates and their content will be in English as per specified by the partner.

 ## Summary